Loyalty. It’s a big thing in politics — including company politics. So when your boss asks you to lie, what should you do? What can you do?

 - If you have a conscience, you’ll carry this lie around with you.
 And it might affect your health.
 Or just how you feel about yourself.

-- You may simple be seen as someone who can be manipulated or is untrustworthy.
+- You may simply be seen as someone easy to manipulate or untrustworthy.

 Weighing benefits vs risks when boss wants you to lie

 The obvious benefit is that your boss will see you as an ally.
+Someone they can count on and trust.
 Now whether that actually benefits you within the company is not quite as obvious.

 If this winds up affecting your reputation — truths can surface at any time — you may lose any temporary advantage you had.
 And you never know when your own boss may turn on you, if it is to their benefit.